sav-che/TL-2/Authors/Degen, Árpád von Felsöhagy {std. Degen} (Suppl.).md

 **Notes**
 *Publ*.: 10 Oct 1926 (in journal), p. \[88\]-90. *Copy*: B. – Reprinted and to be cited from Magyar bot.
 Lapok 24(1-12): 88-90.
 1925 \[1926\].
-*Note*: The number of these "Bemerkungen"was wrong printed as LXXXV.
+*Note*: The number of these "Bemerkungen" was wrong printed as LXXXV.
 It should be LXXXVII.

 ##### n.29.549.
 Phyllitis Scolopendrium